This is the best burger seasoning blend ever! It adds delicious flavors to burgers while keeping them perfectly juicy.

 - 4 teaspoons Kosher salt

 - 1 teaspoon ground black pepper

-- Storing: Store in a sealed mason jar or spice container in a dry and cool place, such as your pantry or kitchen cabinet.
+- Storage: Store seasoning in a sealed container, in a dry and cool place, such as your pantry or kitchen cabinet.
 It will last for about 1 year.

 - When to season burgers: Preferably right before cooking or 5 minutes before.
 Salt draws out moisture, so if you leave it seasoned for too long, the burgers may turn out dry.

 - Do NOT season the meat itself before forming the patties.
 If you do that, you’ll need to mix the meat with your hands, which may cause the meat to become dry and tough, sort of like meatloaf.

 - Burger cooking times: Rare: 4 minutes total; Medium-rare: 5 minutes total; Medium: 6 minutes total; Medium-well: 7 minutes total; Well-done: 9 minutes total.